DC 5270Musculoskeletal System38 CFR § 4.71a

 A 20% rating requires: In plantar flexion, less than 30°.
 A 50% rating requires: Unfavorable ankylosis of the ankle joint: In plantar flexion, more than 30 degrees, or in combination with marked inversion or eversion deformity..
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Ankle, ankylosis of?
+What evidence supports a higher rating for Ankle, ankylosis of?

 Which conditions are commonly secondary to Ankle, ankylosis of?